 Batch Submission with Spreadsheets

-This page introduces key metadata fields used for non-published items such as posters, archival materials, artists' files, field notebooks, etc in University of Florida Digital Collections (UFDC).
-Digital Support Services provides a customized spreadsheet template (a sample) for every batch of contributed data with the instruction on the use of each field that meets the needs of the dataset.
-Please contact Metadata Librarian Xiaoli Ma at firstname.lastname@example.org to customize the template.
+This page introduces key metadata fields used for non-published items such as posters, archival materials, artists' files, field notebooks, etc in Digital Library of Caribbean (dLOC) and University of Florida Digital Collections (UFDC).
+The Metadata Unit of Resource Description Services provides a customized spreadsheet template (a sample) for every new data contributor.
+The template comes with the instruction on the use of each field that meets the needs of the dataset.
+To develop this template, please contact Metadata Librarian Xiaoli Ma at firstname.lastname@example.org.
 This process does not only ease the metadata work preparation but also maintains the consistency of the field use.
-This page does not cover metadata requirements for self-submittal pages at UFDC, for assistance on self-submittal metadata decisions, please contact Metadata Librarian Xiaoli Ma at email@example.com.
+This page does not cover metadata requirements for self-submittal pages at UFDC, for assistance on self-submittal metadata decisions, please also contact Metadata Librarian Xiaoli Ma at email@example.com.
 For published items, eg. Books and Newspaper, please contact Principle Cataloger William C. (Hank) Yong at firstname.lastname@example.org for assistance.

 Required and Recommended